Skip to main content

 Group Aliases

-When enabled, per-room aliases can be set in chat rooms.
-This will replace the user name with a custom name of up to 50 characters.
+Users will be able to set Alias display names in groups.
+This will replace the user display name with a custom name of up to 50 characters.
 The user's actual name will still show below their alias name in smaller, grey text.

 MLA Group Aliases tab Group Aliases